pism/pism/doc/sphinx/modeling-marine.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The vertically integrated force balance at floating calving fronts has been formulated by [Morland]_ as
+The vertically integrated force balance at floating calving fronts has been formulated by :cite:`Morland` as

 .. math::
    :name: eq-cfbc